Planning to pop the question in London and wondering where to do it? Here are my Top Locations for a London Proposal

 Please note that it can become quite busy at weekends.

-10. Hyde Park
+15. Hyde Park

 The biggest of London’s parks, Hyde Park has a lot of options for your proposal.
 My personal favourite is probably the tree avenue leading up to the Albert Memorial (pictured in the photo above).

-Things to consider when picking your London Proposal Location
+Top Tips when picking your London Proposal Location

 London is a busy city, which may be a bonus for some, while others might prefer something a little more intimate.
 For the latter, London has some beautiful spots which are less well known to tourists.
 Even some of London’s more popular locations have some quieter spots just around the corner.
 It’s also possible to sometimes hire private areas in restaurants, bars and rooftops for greater privacy, but these do come at a cost.

-If you’d like to avoid crowds of tourists I’d recommend proposing in the morning.
+If you’d like to avoid crowds of tourists, I’d recommend proposing in the morning.
 Tourists tend to start venturing out on mass around 10 am and by 1 pm most places can get pretty crowded.
 If you are planning an early morning or late evening proposal, do check the sunrise and sunset times so you don’t accidentally end up in the dark.

 London’s parks are going to look very different depending on what time of year you choose to propose.
 The spring offers beautiful colours as the flowers bloom.
 In the summer there are amazing canopies of green.
 The autumn (potentially my favourite season) offers incredible canopies of yellows, reds, oranges and browns.
 Winter is less inviting.